Christmas Eve and Christmas Day services

 Choose a date on our signup sheet on the bulletin board to be a “Greeter for the day”.
 Thank you, Manny Sharpe

 Sunday morning coffee hour hosts needed

 Are you looking for a way to contribute your time and talents to your church family?
 Serving coffee hour following worship may be for you.
 It involves making lemonade and putting treats and snacks on plates, (about 30 minutes) before church and serving refreshments for about a half hour after the service.
 Refreshments can be provided by you or purchased by the church.
 The sign-up sheet is posted on the kiosk.
 Blank dates can be filled in by volunteers.
 The goal is to serve coffee hour after every service.
 If you enjoy conversation, mingling, or making new friends, this is an opportunity for you, so sign up for serving coffee hour based on your availability.
 It also provides an opportunity to each of us to invite visitors to join us for coffee and conversation.

-We hold in our prayers members who are homebound, in nursing homes, and assisted living: Names withheld from web version
+We hold in our prayers members who are homebound, in nursing homes, and assisted living: Names withheld from web-version of the newsletter.

 Kudos and thank yous